Showing posts with label Duty Free. Show all posts

 How much liquor can I bring to India duty-free?

-Travelers can bring up to 2 liters of alcoholic beverages (spirits or wine) duty-free per person.
-Excess incurs a ~150% duty.
+Up to 2 liters of alcoholic beverages (spirits or wine) per person.
+Excess incurs ~150% duty.

 What items are exempt from import duty in India?